Maria Colombo (mathematician): Recognition

 The Accademia dei Lincei gave Colombo their Gioacchino Iapichino Prize for 2016.
 She was the 2017 winner of the Carlo Miranda Prize of the National Society of Sciences, Letters and Arts of Naples, and the 2019 winner of the Bartolozzi Prize of the Italian Mathematical Union.
 She is the 2022 winner of the biennial Peter Lax Award, to be given at the International Conference on Hyperbolic Problems, and the 2023 winner of the Collatz Prize of the International Council for Industrial and Applied Mathematics, "for her fundamental contributions to regularity theory and the analysis of singularities in elliptic partial differential equations, geometric variational problems, transport equations, and incompressible fluid dynamics".
 In 2024, she was awarded the EMS Prize for breakthrough results in fluid dynamics, optimal transport and kinetic theory, and for her impact on analysis more broadly.
 That same year, she was awarded the Stampacchia Medal.

 Personal life

-Colombo is married to Simone, an engineer, with whom she has four children.
+Colombo is married to an engineer, with whom she has four children.